valentynfaychuk/node/README.md

 ```

 ```
-For computer autostart
+For computor autostart
 Environment="COMPUTOR=true"

-For computer autostart to be validator Environment="COMPUTOR=trainer"
+For computor autostart to be validator Environment="COMPUTOR=trainer"
 ```